Artiva exec touts scalable NK cells to treat autoimmune diseases

 Manufacturing advantages

-Horan said that Artiva creates and cryopreserves master cell banks of 50 to 80 vials, each of which can be expanded to create more than 100 drug-product vials.
+Horan said that Artiva creates and cryopreserves master cell banks of 50 to 80 vials, each of which can be expanded to create an average of 100 drug-product vials.
 “So the simple math is, we get a minimum of 5,000 drug-product vials from a single UCB unit.”

 Artiva’s ongoing clinical trials have been supplied from GC’s cell-therapy facility outside Seoul, South Korea, although the company has its own 9,000 square-foot GMP facility in Sorrento Valley, California ready for launch.
 “Because it's a simple and highly scalable process, we haven't had to invest in a huge footprint for manufacturing,” Horan said, adding that the company employs less than 10 people in its manufacturing operations.
 “They're able to pump out a lot of cells due to the productivity of the process.
 We're in a 50-liter bioreactor.”